Various generic forms of connection may be used in steel frames. These include:

 Where square hollow sections (SHS) are used then the ends of the SHS are cut to the required angle and fillet welded to the face of the SHS chords.
 Where circular hollow sections (CHS) are used then the ends of the incoming CHS inclined members have to be cut to form the precise shape around the chords.
 This is known as profiling which is a specialist process.

-In-line connections are usually made by bolting, either by a flange plate with typically 4, 6 or 8 bolts (figure b), or a splice plate (figure c), or a half end plate (figure d), which can be concealed behind a cover plate.
+In-line connections are usually made by bolting, either by a flange plate with typically 4, 6 or 8 bolts (figure b), or a splice plate (figure c), or an end plate (figure d), which can be concealed behind a cover plate.
 Various examples of these connections are shown below.

-A circular cover plate may be held in place by long self-tapping screws so that the connection is not visible, as shown below.
+A profiled cover plate may be provided so that the connection is not visible, as shown below.

 Connections between ties that act in tension take two forms:

 - Couplers which require that the rods are threaded in opposite directions so that the coupler can be tightened.

 - Pins which may be welded to the rods or provided with threads.
 The pin is normally connected to a fin plate that is welded to another member.